ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 I delved in the instance mounted disks hunting where the cluster stored data.
 I ran a directory size command, I didn’t see as if they were demolished with a new cluster state.
 I got to one of the data directories, I found many folders created many years ago.

 That immediately brought an optimism to my face.
 There must be a way to bring them back.
+They were still persevered in the disks.
 I just needed to figure out how reconcile these old data with the new cluster state.

 A few days back before I broke the cluster, I remembered I took disk snapshots of the data node volumes.
 This was when the cluster state wasn’t supposed to be corrupted and old indices data were present.